tau-OS/triage/Code_of_Conduct.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior from employees of Fyra Labs, or have any other concerns, please use the (External Human Resources Form)[https://airtable.com/shrCMi4X3Xp3ITMJz]
+If you are subject to or witness unacceptable behavior from employees of Fyra Labs, or have any other concerns, please use the [External Human Resources Form](https://airtable.com/shrCMi4X3Xp3ITMJz)

-If you are subject to or witness unacceptable behavior from other members of the tauOS community, or have any other concerns, you should email (Fyra Labs Contact)[mailto:contact@fyralabs.com].
+If you are subject to or witness unacceptable behavior from other members of the tauOS community, or have any other concerns, you should email [Fyra Labs Contact](mailto:contact@fyralabs.com).

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 8. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify (Fyra Labs)[mailto:contact@fyralabs.com] with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify [Fyra Labs](mailto:contact@fyralabs.com) with a concise description of your grievance.
 Your grievance will be decided at the sole descretion of Fyra Labs.

 ## 9. Scope